xdevplatform/tweet_parser/README.rst

 ``pip install -e .``, or by using ``pip install tweet_parser``.
 First probably-bug-free release is 1.0.3.
 As of version 1.0.5, the package works with Python 2 and 3, and the API should be relatively stable.
 Recommended to use the more recent release.
-Current release (As of 9/20/2017) is 1.0.10.
+Current release is 1.0.11.

 Currently, this parser does not explicitly support Public API Twitter data.